lokesh1586/Experiment-3/README.md

 # Experiment-3

-## NAME: Dheena Darshini Karthik Dheepan
+## NAME: Lokesh M
-## REGNO: 212223240030
+## REGNO: 212224040173

-## PRIME NUMBER OR NOT
+# Aim

-# Aim: Write a python program to check the number is prime or not and inspect for failures.
+Write a python program to check the number is prime or not and inspect for failures.

 # Algorithm

 1. Start the program.
 2. Get the number to be checked from the user.
 3. If the number is less than or equal to 1, return "Not Prime".